-With a few natural buildings popping up across the stage 1 land, we have already held a few hands-on building workshops which have been well-attended and are a great way to get involved.
-Any such events are normally advertised on our Facebook page and our website.
-Some of our owner-builder members are hosting volunteers to help them construct their homes.
+With various owner-builder home projects across the Village, we have held a number of hands-on construction workshops which have been wellattended and are a great way to get involved, and learn about new (and traditional) building techniques.
+If such events are planned, they are normally advertised on our Facebook page and our website.
+Some of our owner-builder Members host volunteers to help them construct their homes.
 Get in touch with us via our website and we'll put you in touch with them.